Get your copy of the Member-Centric User Experience Checklist & Worksheet to create an engaging environment on your membership site.

 When members do not enjoy their experience on your site, they are at risk of not renewing their membership.
 Yikes!

-To increase the likelihood of member renewals, we need to be strategic about connecting members with their benefits and create a positive member experience for them.
+To increase the likelihood of member renewals, we need to be strategic about connecting members with their benefits and creating a positive member experience for them.

 The way to do this is to provide an easy mechanism for members to connect with the benefits.
 Members need to be able to browse and explore benefits that appeal to them when they want them, thus creating an engaging member experience.